namnh198/SecondBrain/ssh.md

 2. Only `private_key` can understand `public_key`
 3. Remote sends message encrypted based on `public_key`
 4. Local has to use `private_key` to understand (decrypt) remote's message
+5. To easy to manage SSH, you can use [Terminus](https://termius.com/) app
 ## Generate a SSH key

 ```shell